Ja4e/AudioStreamer/README.md

 # AudioStreamer
-Script for streaming ASHA hearing aids
+Program for streaming ASHA hearing aids

 Supports other ASHA devices for volume control with provided bash script (volume.sh)